 Feels like they should have.

-So that maybe this will solve some problems.
+So maybe this will solve some problems.

-You know, some people say that the Black Lives Matter was uh destroyed as an organization because they got what they asked for body cams, and then people found out there was no baseline problem there in the first place, because they watched the body cams.
+You know, some people say that Black Lives Matter was destroyed as an organization because they got what they asked for, body cams.

-So could that happen with ice?
+So could that happen with ICE?

 Probably not.